abhijoymajumdar/abhijoymajumdar.github.io/_posts/2025-01-14-dont-let-it-rain-on-your-parade.md

 tags: [AWS, Cloud, S3, Google Drive]
 thumbnail-img: /assets/img/rainthumb.png
 cover-img: /assets/img/RainRoad.jpeg
-comments: false
+comments: true
 mathjax: true
 category: tech-blog
 ---

 Google accounts are ubiquitous these days.
 It would be a daunting task to find someone who’s not using Google’s services.
 The seamless integration of Photos, Drive, Gmail and Calendar is tempting.
-Those: Those outside of the Google ecosystem are almost certainly using Apple products.
+Those outside of the Google ecosystem are almost certainly using Apple products.
 The two most popular smartphone platforms, Android and Apple IOS, lead to this domination.
 There truly isn’t a third option that even comes close.
 I belong to the community of Google users and have had **15 GB** free quota since forever.
 The problem arises when you run out of space on Google One’s free quota.

 {: .box-note}
 **Premise:**
-The first and most economical form of digital storage is a hard drive (external preferably, which is also makes it portable).
+The first and most economical form of digital storage is a hard drive (USB external preferably, which also makes it portable).
 Hard drives, however, don’t offer any redundancy, so you may lose your data if one fails.
 To work around this, manually make two or more data copies on similar independent hard drives (while most economical, this is time-consuming and requires recurring manual effort).

 {: .box-note}
 **Alternative:**